christianrondeau/di.js/README.md

 You can create a placeholder in objects to inject.

 Placeholders allow for getting better error messages and allow autocomplete in IDEs.
+They will be replaced when the injection is complete.

 ```javascript
 	var target = {